THE NECESSARY ORIENTATION

 - that God sees us through Christ so it does not matter whether we do these things or not?

 - that we will be saved and go to Heaven by grace even though we ignore the Apostle?

 - that it is impossible for us to obey these commands?

-If you do not, then please realize Christian teaching is way off base.
-If we Christians throughout the present century had obeyed these commandments I do not believe we would have the present moral chaos in the government.
+If you do not, then please realize that Christian teaching is way off base.
+If we Christians throughout the present century had obeyed these commandments, I do not believe we would have the present moral chaos in the government.

-But God’s people are not going to get busy and obey Christ and His Apostles until the preachers flee from the present unprofitable traditions and return to God’s Word.
+But God’s people are not going to get busy and obey Christ and His Apostles until the preachers flee from the present unprofitable traditions (false doctrines) and return to God’s Word.